vicode-dev/Transcendence/README.md

 ### Out of scope

 We added a system of tournament that allows distant players to play together.
-Users can pick a theme.
+Users can pick a default theme or create a custom one.

 ## 🛠️ Installation & Compilation Guide